The Private Reserve Office.

 Know the exit before you enter.

 The intake captures your situation.
 The reviewed brief follows.
 The private consultation comes after you have had time with it.
-Every month of delay is a month the foundation of your stack is missing.
+Until the brief, the bars, and the depository agreement exist together, the household has the structural argument but not the structural position.

 The metal is yours — not a fund’s, not a claim on any counterparty.